Skip to content

 As the simplest approach can be used for this actually the monthly account movements.
 To do this, simply use the accounting software to log the account income and expenses each month, e.g. in Excel.
 This approach is very rough, does not provide a view of tax liabilities, profit to be paid or investments.
 This is not necessary in the step, because it is about the solvency at any time.

-Expenses * number of months = 16000 Euro
+Expenses * Number of Months = 16000 Euro

 The amount determined in this way should therefore be freely available at all times and represents a KPI for the company, which should be checked monthly as follows: